bcgov/fcb/docs/build-deploy-notes.md

 # Helm deployments

-Service account is required for the github actions to work.
-The first time the helm chart is deployed set the flag *deploy_service_account* to true, this will create the service account / roles / role bindings necessary for the service account that will be used to communicate with OCP4 from github.
-Subsequent deployments, without this flag being set will igonore the service account and related objects.

-### First time deploy:
+With this chart we are trying to re-use a single chart to deploy multiple SMK based apps that have been generated using the SMK command line tool.
+Most of the objects defined in the helm chart will be duplicated to create different SMK based apps in the same repository.

+## objects created by Helm chart that are re-used for each app

+* service account (.Values.github_actions_sa.name)
+* roles (named after service account with '-role' suffix)
+* role bindings (named after service account with '-rb' suffix)

+Some objects in the helm template will get deployed once, then re- used by all subsequent deployments.
+Other objects in the helm chart are created multiple time on a per app basis.
+In other words each different smk app will have its own version of these objects.